limcheekin/qishui/spec.md

     *   Users must be able to click on each of the 8 outer cells.
     *   Upon clicking a cell, a designated information panel (e.g., a modal popup or a dedicated section on the page) should appear, displaying the following attributes for the selected cell:
         *   **Trigram Symbol** and **Trigram Name**.
-        *   **Direction** (e.g., "North - contains the 子 Zi, 壬 Ren, 癸 Gui mountains used for precise orientation in advanced Feng Shui"). *This introduces the 24 Mountains concept subtly.*
+        *   **Direction** When showing the direction, it should already hint at the 24 Mountains as specified: e.g., "Direction: 北 North (conceptually encompassing the 壬 Ren, 子 Zi, 癸 Gui mountains used for precise orientation)."
         *   **Element** associated with that trigram (水 Water, 土 Earth, 木 Wood, 火 Fire, 金 Metal).
         *   A short sentence describing the **general qualities or aspects of life** that trigram represents (e.g., "乾 (Qian) represents Heaven, strength, and leadership.", "坎 (Kan) represents Water, challenges, and introspection.").
         *   A concise description of what that **Element in that position can enhance** (e.g., "The Water element in the North can enhance career flow and wisdom.").